2009 Deccan Chargers season: Group stage

+Semi-final

 On 22 May, Gilchrist's fastest fifty helped the Deccan Chargers defeat the table toppers, Delhi Daredevils in the semi-finals to reach the Final of the 2009 IPL.
 Gilchrist won the toss and elected to field as Harmeet replaced Jaskaran in the team.
 Harris provided the first break-through for the Chargers as he removed both the openers in the first over of the innings.
 Sehwag built the partnership with Dilshan for the Daredevils as they scored 83 runs in nine overs until Symonds broke the partnership.
 The Chargers bowlers put the pressure on the Daredevils as the tight bowling helped restrict the Daredevils to 153/8 in 20 overs.
 Gilchrist started the chase for the Chargers with five boundaries in the first over off Nannes.
 Though Ashish Nehra removed Gibbs on the other end, he continued to attack the bowlers as he completed his half century in 17 balls, the fastest in the IPL.
 He launched on Sehwag for three sixes scoring 25 runs in his only over.
 He finally fell for Mishra but his knock of 85 in 35 balls completely shifted the match towards the Chargers as Suman and Rohit completed the match in the 18th over.
 This also helped the Chargers to qualify for the 2009 Champions League Twenty20 (2009 CLT20).